• What is Thermography?

 What is Certification?

-Infrared certification is written proof that a person has completed formal training and/or possesses a certain skill set.
+Infrared certification is written proof that a person has completed formal infrared training and/or possesses a certain skill set.
 Certification has long been one measure of thermographer competence within the infrared community much in the same way a diploma or degree is used among educational institutions.
-With over 35 years in business and nearly 10,000 graduates worldwide, Infraspection Institute is the oldest and most respected name in infrared certification.
+With over 35 years in business and over 10,000 graduates worldwide, Infraspection Institute is the oldest and most respected name in infrared certification.
 Recognizing our reputation for excellence, smart engineers demand Infraspection Certified Infrared Thermographers® for their projects.
 The Infraspection Institute Certified Infrared Thermographer® program is compliant with international standards organizations such as ISO and ASNT.

 How Does a Person Become an Infraspection Certified Infrared Thermographer®?